PeiroJack/learngit/git.md

-Git is a free software...
+Git is a free software... had done